gazzar97/Mobile-App-Success-/README.md

 *This program consists of two main modules to predict  how a specific app will gain success depending on some features which we selected for the prediction process.

-*Two modules we used for our program.
+- Two modules we used for our program.

-  1.Regression module for continuous variable.
+    1. Regression module for continuous variable.
-  2.Classification module for categorical variable.
+    2. Classification module for categorical variable.

 ### Brief description about Regression module